pranaboy72/Haptic_Device/README.md

 We added haptic function which helps the controller to share senses with the robot.

-There were some limits imitating haptic function with arduino, such as time delay.
+There were some limits imitating haptic function with arduino.
 But we implemented haptic functionality by only sharing controller's sense.